Applications for the 2023 - 2024 award cycle are now closed. Recipients of the awards will be announced in Spring 2024 - thank you!

 - Complete and gather all materials for review by SPO.

-- Materials to include: ALL documents required for your program submission as listed on the MSGC website (including the unsubmitted MSGC application) and the MTU budget worksheet and transmittal form
+- Materials to include: ALL documents required for your program submission as listed on the MSGC website (including the unsubmitted MSGC application) and the MTU budget worksheet.

 - Do not combine files.
 Submit each file as a separate document.

-- The Graduate School will deliver your application and all supporting materials to SPO for final review.
-After the final review of your materials is complete, you will receive an email that your application has been approved for submission.
-This final email will provide permission and directions for uploading your application packet to MSGC which must be done before Wednesday, November 16, 2022 by 5 p.m.
+- After the final review of your materials in Cayuse is complete, you will receive an email notification from your SPO analyst that your application has been approved for submission.
+Your application packet must be submitted to MSGC before Wednesday, November 15, 2023 at 5 p.m.

 Applications submitted without conforming to the above internal process will be withdrawn from MSGC consideration.